opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

 #### These parameters are no longer supported

  - `timeout` Replaced by `streetRoutingTimeout`.
 Since v2.0
- - `timeouts` OTP1 searches the graph many times, while OTP2 do one search finding multiple results in one search.
-So, there is no need for this parameter.
+ - `timeouts` OTP1 searches the graph many times.
+OTP2 finds multiple results in a single search so there is no longer a need for this parameter.
 Since v2.0
  - `boardTimes` is replaced by `request` parameter `boardSlack` and `boardSlackForMode`.
 Since v2.0
  - `alightTimes` is replaced by `request` parameter `alightSlack` and `alightSlackForMode`.
 Since v2.0